BIPO-AISG-SMU/demand-forecasting/docs/initial-deployment/1-overview.md

-# Project Overview
+# BIPO Demand Forecasting Module: Project Overview

 ## Purpose of Documentation

-The purpose of the documentation is to provide an information overview pertaining to solution architecture and project file structure for inference module only.
+This documentation serves as a guide for the technical user in deploying and using the inference submodule on a typical Linux system.

+The reader is expected to have familiarity with using the command line and the Linux environment.

-The documentation does not provide any information pertaining to the following:
+This guide does not provide any information pertaining to:
-- Training module
+- Training submodule
-- Data pipeline module
+- Data pipeline submodule
+- Deployment on cloud

 ## 1. Architecture